 Planning a funeral for someone we love is a daunting task.
 We are all created for love.
 We love our family our friends, our neighbors.
 But when someone we love dies, we are navigating through uncharted and emotion-filled times.
 Our grief may be overwhelming and we may need a little help planning a celebration of life.
-Our Pastor, Fr.
-George will guide you with that planning process in those very difficult times.
+Our clergy and staff will guide you with that planning process in those very difficult times.

 Planning Guide for Mass of Resurrection

 This guide has been prepared to assist your family in planning the Mass of Resurrection for your loved one here at St. Julie Billiart Catholic Church.
-Fr.
-George will have funeral information and helpful guidelines available during your planning visit.
+We will have funeral information and helpful guidelines available during your planning visit.
 You will take home a folder of reading selections, sample petitions, and available music necessary to plan a personal liturgy experience.

 Below is an on-line version of that Liturgy Planning Folder.

 We hope, by choosing your own Scripture Readings, Responsorial Psalm, Intercessions, and Liturgical Music, you and your family might share fully in the Liturgy and express your love and care for the recently deceased.
-Our Pastor, Father George, will be the Principal Celebrant of the Funeral Mass.
+The clergy assigned to St. Julie Billiart will be the Principal Celebrant of the Funeral Mass.

-If your family has a request for a visiting priest to con-celebrate the Mass, consult with Father George, and we will do our best to accommodate your wish.
+If your family has a request for a visiting priest to con-celebrate the Mass, consult with Fr.
+Franco, and we will do our best to accommodate your wish.
 Please be assured of the prayers of our entire staff and family of St. Julie’s during this time of Bereavement.